flmarsou/libft/README.md

 # 🦊 What is Libft?

-Libft is the first project of 42 Cursus.
+Libft is the foundational project in the 42 Cursus.

-The aim of this project is to code a **C** library regrouping usual functions that you'll be allowed to use in all your other projects.
+The objective of this project is to create your own **C** library by implementing a collection of basic and essential functions. \
+It will help you understand the basic of C and the Norminette.

 # ⚒️ Compilation

 1. Run `make` to compile the library.
-Run `make re` to recompile everything.
+2. Run `make re` to recompile everything.

-2. You can include it to any other library in your projects.
+After compiling, you can include this library in any of your future projects.

 # 🧼 Cleaning